 “Records are the lifeblood of singers, and bands—of everything.
 Those… those are the documents—you see—that people have.”

 Old Time Blues is a weblog founded in 2015 by writer and folklore collector R.C.
 Montgomery with a mission to preserve and chronicle the music contained within the grooves of decades old 78 RPM records, and bring their sounds to the ears of a new generation of listeners, as a sort of digital archive of historic 78 RPM phonograph records.
-On Old Time Blues, you will find musical marvels of all sorts dating back to the first half of the twentieth-century; primarily of the American “roots” music genres: blues, jazz, hillbilly, folk music, and more (with an admitted bias toward music from Texas)—some unheard-of and others renowned, with a propensity for the peculiar—presented straight off the original record, many of which were not previously available for listening online.
+On Old Time Blues, you will find musical marvels of all sorts dating back to the first half of the twentieth-century; primarily of the American “roots” music genres: blues, jazz, hillbilly, folk music, and more (with a bias toward music from Texas)—some unheard-of and others renowned, with a propensity for the peculiar—presented straight off the original record, many of which were not previously available for listening in digital format.

 If you have any questions, comments, corrections, complaints, or requests, please leave a comment on this page or any of the posts herein, or contact me directly!
 I can’t promise I’ll respond, but I can promise I’ll read it and appreciate it (unless it’s hate mail).